electronfriends/wemp/README.md

 - [Nginx](https://nginx.org), [MariaDB](https://mariadb.org), [PHP](https://php.net) and [phpMyAdmin](https://www.phpmyadmin.net) for providing their services.

-- [Icons8.com](https://icons8.com) for the free [Fluency](https://icons8.com/icon/set/logs/fluency) icons that we use in our menu.
+- [Icons8](https://icons8.com) for the free [Fluency](https://icons8.com/icons/fluency) icons that we use in our menu.

 ## Contributing

-Thank you for your interest in contributing to Wemp.
+If you want to help us with the development of Wemp, e.g. by fixing a bug or introducing a new feature, feel free to [create a new issue](https://github.com/electronfriends/wemp/issues/new) or make a pull request.

-If you find a bug or have a suggestion for a new feature, either [create a new issue](https://github.com/electronfriends/wemp/issues/new) or make a pull request.
+We appreciate all the support we can get.

 ## License